Skip to main content

 More: Is active noise cancellation better than passive noise isolation?

-While noise cancelling headphones have some disadvantages like higher cost and worse battery life, they can help improve your life for the better.
-Not only do they reduce annoying ambient noises and help you concentrate, but consequently protect your hearing since you don’t have to raise headphones’ volume.
+Not only do they reduce annoying ambient noises and help you concentrate, but consequently protect your hearing since you don’t have to raise the headphones’ volume.

 Cancels out noise